nayoung10/nayoung10.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 I am currently a researcher at [MLLab @ POSTECH](https://ml.postech.ac.kr/), advised by [Sungsoo Ahn](https://sites.google.com/view/sungsooahn0215/home).
+Beginning February 2025, I will start my Ph.D. at KAIST.
 I work on deep learning for drug and material discovery.

+Previously, I completed an M.S. in Artificial Intelligence at KAIST, advised by [Jinkyoo Park](http://silab.kaist.ac.kr/).
+I also hold a B.S. in Chemical and Biomolecular Engineering from KAIST.

 <!-- Beginning February 2025, I will start my Ph.D. at KAIST under his supervision.
 I work on deep learning for drug and material discovery. -->